followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/focusedColumnIndex.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the initially or currently focused column's index.
-This column is focused when the data row area is focused.
+Specifies the index of the column focused initially or currently in the data row area.
 <!--/shortDescription-->

 <!--fullDescription-->